 High-watt hearings on proposed utility merger

 The NStar-NU merger has the potential to become a political contest between competing renewable energy platforms.
 The Patrick administration, whose DPU administrators will review the merger, is an advocate of homegrown wind and solar power.
 The administration has thrown strong political support behind Cape Wind.
 NStar, on the other hand, has conspicuously avoided discussions involving Cape Wind.
-The utility has tried to meet its statutory obligation of purchasing 3 percent of its electric load from renewable sources via cheaper land-based wind contracts
+The utility has tried to meet its statutory obligation of purchasing 3 percent of its electric load from renewable sources via cheaper land-based wind contracts.
+NStar and Northeast Utilities also hope that their combined utility will tap cheap hydroelectric power from Quebec.

 The question is whether DPU will let the combined NStar-NU count the yet-to-be-constructed hydro line toward its renewable goals, or whether it will effectively knuckle the two into buying into Cape Wind as a precondition to a merger.